MiamiOH-CSE274/Interactive-Debugging/README.md

 Repeat step 4, and try to identify which of the three stages of the program is causing this incorrect output.
 If grid only contains longs stripes of 8s, then there are probably still problems in the first two stages.
 If grid contains a mix of 8s and spaces, then the problem is likely in the printing.

 * 8.a) What should grid look like at the end of the first stage?
 What does it actually look like?
+The first stage should just get the array of 8s and spaces.
 * 8.b) What should grid look like at the end of the second stage?
 What does it actually look like?
+The array should make a triangle.
 * 8.c) Which section is the current bug in?
+ The second stage.
 Step 9
 ------
 At the end of section 1, grid was mostly empty, as we expected.
 At the end of section 2, grid contained a mix of 8s and spaces, which was also as we expected.
 Hence, we suspect that the bug must be in the printing section (roughly lines 115-122).
 Remember that we observed that each row printed the same character over and over again.